exo-addons/cloud-drive-extension/README.md

         </init-params>
       </component-plugin>
     </external-component-plugins>

 When you use Cloud Drive from own extension or custom Platform build, then you also can exclude a connector artifacts (JAR and WAR) from the packaging - then Cloud Drive core will not load them at all.
-If packging approach not possible then you can use XML configuration of `CloudDriveService` as described above.
+If packaging approach not possible then you can use XML configuration of `CloudDriveService` as described above.

 Single Sign-On support